 In October of Year 7 there is an extra Parents' Evening - our "Settling in Tea" - where families can meet their child's form tutor for a short interview to see how things are going in the early weeks.
-The Head of Year and SENCO are also available without appointment for brief meetings & discussion.
-This has always proved a good opportunity to for Form-Tutors and parents get to know each other and begin the process of building effective relationships to work together.
+The Achievement Co-ordinator and SENCO are also available without appointment for brief meetings & discussion.
+This has always proved a good opportunity to for form tutors and parents get to know each other and begin the process of building effective relationships to work together.